-Wellness and the Arts (NEW) - WEAY3G
+Wellness and the Arts - WEAY2G/WEAY3G/ WEAY4G

-This course explores how the arts, including creative writing, dance, drama, music, visual arts, and environmental education, can be applied to nurture health and well-being.
-Students will be encouraged to exercise their creativity and build community through arts-based wellness experiences while learning foundational mental health theory and approaches.
-No prior artistic experience is required.
-Everyone is welcome!
-There is a fee associated with this course.
+This course explores how the arts, including creative writing, dance, drama, music, visual arts, and environmental education, can be applied to nurture well-being, in self- reflective, relational, and community contexts.
+Students will be encouraged to exercise their creativity, build community, and cultivate resilience through arts-based wellness experiences while learning foundational mental health theory and approaches.
+Students will discover the effects when arts enter places such as hospitals, schools, prisons, parks, and aged care centres.
+Overall, students will have an experiential understanding of the importance of arts for community health, care, and joy.